5ei74R0/daily_log/src/2021/top.md

 ## Prominent Event
 - (Of course, ) started to write this diary.
 - Rejected at Hiring Committee.. (hiring process of G swe internship) so sad..
+- started to use mdbook to generate web page of this diary
+  & published this diary by using GitHub Pages, & GitHub Actions

 ## courses in Univ.
 **Spring Semester**